About the VDG

 Feel free to have a look at VDG's current projects, which are are listed on the Phabricator workboard.
 In addition, here are some timeless ways to get involved in ongoing work:

 First, subscribe to the visual-design mailing list to hear about general news and updates.
-You'll also want to become a watcher for the VDG project in Phabricator.
-Finally, join the #kde-vdg freenode IRC channel (which is bridged to the VDG Telegram room, if you prefer Telegram).
+You'll also want to become a member of the VDG team in GitLab.
+You can request access here: https://invent.kde.org/groups/teams/vdg/-/group_members Finally, join the #visualdesigngroup channel on Matrix or the freenode IRC channel (which is bridged to the VDG Telegram room, if you prefer Telegram).

-Most VDG discussions start out informally, in IRC.
+Most VDG discussions start out informally, in the chat channel.
 Once there's general agreement in the real-time chat, the discussion moves to a Phabricator task.
 The goal here is to open the discussion to include developers, and make the proposal more concrete using images and mockups.
-Mockups can be created using KDE's Mockup Toolkit and should be hosted on Pholio.
+Mockups can be created using KDE's Mockup Toolkit.

 It's important that VDG Phabricator tasks subscribe all the developers who may be affected by the proposed work.
 Try to honestly and fairly summarize the discussion and initial VDG conclusion when writing the task's initial description.
 It's important not to lose context or history!